 - Pause when the Tavern AI Use Cases for Small Teams workflow needs heavy cleanup before it creates value.

 The first pass should be deliberately plain.
 Pick one route, run one session, and judge one result before changing the character, tone, scenario, or boundary.
 That discipline is what keeps tavern ai use cases for small teams from turning into random exploration.
-Anchor this section in first test, ignore list, and review rule, then leave out anything that does not change the decision.
+Anchor this to first test and ignore list.
+Tie the advice back to first test, ignore list, review rule, and nsfwtavern.com context; those details are what make this section belong to the topic.

 - Try the lowest-friction path first.